zesaver/conky_godville/ReadMe.md

 Miscellaneous
 -------------

 You can use, copy, modify and share any part of this script without any restrictions.
-Also fill free to contact me if any questions.
+Also fill free to contact me if any questions or ideas.